Chris7898/CPP-Caclulators/README.md

-All calculators were coded by Darkwolf7898 in vs code.
+All calculators were coded by Darkwolf7898 in VS code.

 Let me know if what other caclulators I should add!